Higher Symmetries of the Laplacian via Quantization

-Consequently, $\HSC$ is a conformally invariant operator and resorting to the classification given in Theorem \ref{ConfInv}, it is necessarily equal on $\cS^0_{*,s}$ to~$R^{\ell-s-1}G_0^{2s+1}T^s$, up to a multiplicative constant.
+Thus, $\HSC$ is a conformally invariant operator, and as such it should fit in the classification given in Theorem \ref{ConfInv}.
+On $\cS^0_{*,s}$, the operator $\HSC$ is then equal to~$R^{\ell-s-1}G_0^{2s+1}T^s$, up to a multiplicative constant.
 This constant cannot be zero since $\HSQ$ does not vanish on the image of $\cS^0_{*,s}$.
-Hence, by Definition~\ref{gCKT}, the kernel of $\HSQ$ is isomorphic to the space $\cK^\ell$ of $s$-generalized conformal Killing tensors for $0\leq s<\ell$.
+Hence, by Definition~\ref{gCKT}, the kernel of $\HSQ$ is isomorphic to the space $\cK^\ell$ via the map $\cQ^{\l,\l}$. \\